 All of us would like to think that we would notice if a gorilla walked straight through our line of vision.
 It has been proven that 50% of us don’t.

 While that is shocking what worries me more is this…

 Of the 50% who don’t ‘see the gorilla’, 100% of them don’t even know that it has been there, and so therefore it doesn’t even occur to ask those who have seen the gorilla about it.
 How much are we missing at any given time that those around us could make us aware of?

 The skillset necessary for 'collaboration by difference' is underutilised, yet when done successfully they give an essential wide-angled view of the collective experience.
-By learning to structure ways that the black sheep and outliers in our teams can be heard we learn to tap into the often wasted resources of the quiet, dissident or the disruptive.
+By learning to structure ways that the 'Kung-Fu Pandas' or 'Robins' in our teams can be heard we learn to tap into the often wasted resources of the quiet, dissident or the disruptive.

 © 2013 Team Alchemy.
 Click here to read about the Team Alchemy writers.